Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 The question is how can we in the not hypothetical world get more control that we write useful code?

 At first, we thought customers telling us what to do would be the key.
-Unfortunately dumping the problem on customers won't work because all too often:
+Unfortunately dumping the problem on customers won't work because all too often the right feature is:
-* The right feature to work on is no feature - do technical debt instead
+* no feature - do technical debt instead
-* The right feature is one that new customers need more than existing
+* one that new customers need more than existing
-* The right feature is chosen but worked on the wrong way
+* chosen but worked on the wrong way

 Advances on goal one requires deeper thought.
 Customers can't be relied on for that deeper thought and product management is already 100% occupied with it.
 If you change the product management to developer ratio that will only